tmackoy/viewSq/README.md

 2. Copy the folder "viewsq1.0" to \VMD\plugins\noarch\tcl

-3. Copy the file "Calculate_rdf_stats_py.py" to \VMD\scripts\vmd
+3. Copy the file "Calculate_rdf_stats_py.py" to \VMD\scripts\python (the folder may need to be created manually)

+Invoke VMD and look for the plug-in under Extensions->Analysis.
 When running viewSq, VMD may require you to specify the location of the Python script from step #3.
 Ensure Python 3.* is in the Windows path.

+Note: 64-bit Linux versions of VMD with viewSq can also be run using Windows Subsystem for Linux (https://docs.microsoft.com/en-us/windows/wsl/install-win10) and an X server.

 Usage